Snewkovits/Snewkovits/README.md

 <br>

-- A passionate Self-taught Back-end developer
+- A passionate Full-Stack developer
-- Currently learning Web Development by Self and in School
+- Currently learning Software Engineering in University
-- I'm always looking for challenges
+- I'm always looking for challenges and motivated about them
+- Usually I'm available in Discord

 <br>